ZaneH/genetic-gradient-v2/README.md

 </p>

 # Efficiency
+This graph attempts to demonstrate where the algorithm is placing the next "species".
+(X & Y space)
 <p align="center">
-  This graph attempts to demonstrate where the algorithm is placing the next "species".
   <img src="http://i.imgur.com/kZUJyBP.png" />
 </p>